Aliza Sherman helped pave the way for women online and in the Internet industry.

 Over – iPhone app that adds text onto photos straight from the app.

-She is also on the Governing Board of LifeCenter Northwest, one of 58 federally designated nonprofit organ procurement organizations (OPO) in the United States.
+She also served on the Governing Board of LifeCenter Northwest for 4 years, one of 58 federally designated nonprofit organ procurement organizations (OPO) in the United States.
 LifeCenter Northwest works together with families, medical professionals, and communities in Alaska, Montana, North Idaho, and Washington to save lives through organ and tissue donation.

 The Longer Bio